GTcoder27/AutoExam-AI-powered-Online-Assessment-Platform/README.md

 # Online-Assessment-Automation
 Automating the online Assessments and other test using LLM

+# Online Quiz Automation :
+teacher will upload the pdf of book all the topics will display . teacher will select the topics toughed today and on the last day of the week revision test will be scheduled for all the students.

 If the teacher want to test their students that they have understood the topic so the teacher can test using this website.